-What is the estimated sewage flow to be generated by the project, measured in Millions of Gallons Per Day (MGD)?
-0.08 MGD) Is sufficient wastewater treatment capacity available to serve this proposed project?
+Wastewater Disposal Name of wastewater treatment provider for this site: City of Atlar nta - RM Clayton hat is the estimated sewage flow to be generated by the project, measured in Millions of Gallons or Day (MGD)?
+Is sufficient wastewater treatment capacity available to serve this proposed project?
 If no, are there any current plans to expand existing wastewater treatment capacity?
 If there are plans to expand existing wastewater treatment capacity, briefly describe below: If sewer line extension is required to serve this project, how much additional line (in miles) will be required?
-Land Transportation How much traffic volume is expected to be generated by the proposed development, in peak hour vehicle trips per da an alternative measure of volume is available, please provide.) ıy? (lf only Has a traffic study been performed to determine whether or not transportation or access improvements will be needed to serve this project?
-Y If yes, has a copy of the study been provided to the local government?
-N If transportation improvements are needed to serve this project, please describe below: See DRI Transportation Report Solid Waste Disposal How much solid waste is the project expected to generate annually (in tons)?
-75 Is sufficient landfill capacity available to serve this proposed project?
-If no, are there any current plans to expand existing landfill capacity?
+N/A Sewerline is at site ne is at site a ılready.
+Land Transportation How much traffic volume is expected to be generated by the proposed development, in peak hour voper day?
+(If only an alternative measure of volume is available, please provide.) ehicle trips 525 pm pe ak trips Has a traffic study been performed to determine whether or not transportation or access improvemeneeded to serve this project? nts will be Y If yes, has a copy of the study been provided to the local government? Υ If transportation improvements are needed to serve this project, please describe below: All necessary transportation improvements are identified in a traffic study, as a supplement to this form.
+Solid Waste Disposal How much solid waste is the project expected to generate annually (in tons)?
+37 tons per year Is sufficient landfill capacity available to serve this proposed project?
+Y If no, are there any current plans to expand existing landfill capacity?
 If there are plans to expand existing landfill capacity, briefly describe below: Will any hazardous waste be generated by the development?
-If yes, please explain below: Stormwater Management What percentage of the site is projected to be impervious surface once the proposed development has been construct cted?
-100)% Is the site located in a water supply watershed?
-N If yes, list the watershed(s) name(s) below: Describe any measures proposed (such as buffers, detention or retention ponds, pervious parking areas) to mitigate t impacts on stormwater management: the project's Environmental Quality Is the development located within, or likely to affect any of the following: 1.
+If yes, please explain below: N Stormwater Management What percentage of the site is projected to be impervious surface once the proposed development h nas been con structed?
+82.5% Is the site located in a water supply watershed?
+Y If yes, list the watershed(s) name(s) below: Nancy Creek / Chattahoochee River Basin.
+Describe any measures proposed (such as buffers, detention or retention ponds, pervious parking areas) to mitigate the project's impacts on stormwater management: Site plan includes buffers, landscaped areas, and use of detention facility.
+Open space equals 60%.
+See supplemental information for details.
+Environmental Quality Is the development located within, or likely to affect any of the following: 1.
 Water supply watersheds?
 N 2.
 Significant groundwater recharge areas?
 N 3.
 Wetlands?
 N 4.
 Protected mountains?
 N 5.
 Protected river corridors?
+N
-N If you answered yes to any question 1-5 above, describe how the identified resource(s) may be affected below: Has the local government implemented environmental regulations consistent with the Department of Natural Resourc for Environmental Planning Criteria? es' Rules Y Is the development located within, or likely to affect any of the following:

-2. Historic resources?

-3. Other environmentally sensitive resources?

-If you answered yes to any question 1-3 above, describe how the identified resource(s) may be affected below:
+If you answered yes to any question 1-5 above, describe how the identified resource(s) may be affected below: Has the local government implemented environmental regulations consistent with the Department of Natural Resources' Rules for Environmental Planning Criteria?
+Y Is the development located within, or likely to affect any of the following: 1.
+Floodplains?
+N 2.
+Historic resources?
+N 3.
+Other environmentally sensitive resources?
+N If you answered yes to any question 1-3 above, describe how the identified resource(s) may be affected below: